 To apply for a Club permit you will need to complete a Club Permit Application form, Vehicle elligibility and standard declaration for Club Permit Vehicles (both of which must be signed by the Permit Officer)

 together with a Roadworthy for the vehicle

 The following PHOTOGRAPHS (preferably digital) of the car are held by the club:

 Front, Drivers side, rear, driving position ( side on, door open), chassis/eng numbers.

-Street Rods are no longer permitted under the CPS Scheme but are catered for by the Modified Vehicle Permit Scheme.
+Note: Street Rods are no longer permitted under the CPS Scheme but are catered for by the Modified Vehicle Permit Scheme.

 Refunds are not available for Club Permits if the period for which the permit was obtained has commenced.

 If you submit your Club Permit application at one of the following VicRoads Customer Service Centres, you will receive your number plates on the spot.

-you will have to wait for the delivery of your number plates.
+If you go to any other Customer Service Centre you may have to wait for the delivery of your number plates.

 Click Here to go AOMC Frequently Asked Questions on the new Club Permit Scheme.